 Here’s what’s new on Foxtel Play and what’s leaving soon.

-These are finder.com.au’s top viewing picks for the week on Foxtel Play.
+These are finder.com.au’s top viewing picks for the week on Foxtel Play (now known as Foxtel Now).
 The titles listed below are worth your attention and they're all expiring soon – so be sure to catch them while you still can!

 New to Foxtel Play this week